 |---|---|---|

-Determine the right level of abstraction for your modules.
-Overly complex monolithic modules with dozens of conditional parameters become difficult to maintain and understand.
+Figure out the right level of abstraction for your modules.
+A monolithic module with dozens of conditional parameters gets hard to maintain and hard to understand.

 Anti-pattern (over-engineered):